 Skip links

-Integrative Phenomics and Sorbonne University, Inserm, and APHP announce PINEAPPL: a project generating personalized nutrition approaches to prevent cardiometabolic diseases and risks
+PINEAPPL: personalized nutrition to prevent cardiometabolic diseases and risks

-Integrative Phenomics, a French SME based in Paris, developing innovative and evidenced-based models and solutions in precision and personalized nutrition, and the NutriOmics Laboratory (Sorbonne University, the French National Institute of Health and Medical Research (Inserm), the Greater Paris University Hospitals (APHP)) a group led by Prof. Karine Clément renowned for its clinical research in nutrition and metabolic diseases and related complications, have announced a groundbreaking collaborative project.
-The project, PINEAPPL, an acronym for “PrecIsion Nutrition and cardiometabolic diseAses Prevention Platform” is financed by the French Public Investment Bank (Banque Publique d’Investissements, BPIFRANCE) as part of France 2030’s initiative for “Innovating to succeed in agroecological and food transitions”.
+Paris, March 15, 2024 – Integrative Phenomics, a French SME based in Paris, developing innovative and evidenced-based models and solutions in precision and personalized nutrition, and the NutriOmics Laboratory at Sorbonne University and the French National Institute of Health and Medical Research (Inserm), a group led by Prof. Karine Clément renowned for its clinical research in nutrition and metabolic diseases and related complications, have announced a groundbreaking collaborative project.
+The project, PINEAPPL, an acronym for “PrecIsion Nutrition and cardiometabolic diseAses Prevention Platform” is financed by the French Public Investment Bank (Banque Publique d’Investissements, BPIFRANCE).
+The project is part of France 2030’s initiative for “Innovating to succeed in agroecological and food transitions”.
 The PINEAPPL project is set to revolutionize personalized nutrition aimed at cardiometabolic disease management and prevention.

 Bridging the Gap Between Research and Real-World